scholz-lab/GlowTracker/README.md

 5. (Optional) Install **Zaber Launcher** for inspecting and updating stage firmware [[Link]](https://software.zaber.com/zaber-launcher/download)

-6. After finished installation, the software can be started in serveral ways
+6. After finished installation, the software can be started in several ways
-    - If you have installed via pip
+    - If you have installed it via pip
         ```bash
         python -m glowtracker
         ```